Canada: Police begin arresting protest leaders | DW | 18.02.2022

 One of the arrested organizers said she expected to be arrested in a video when Ottawa police issued a final warning to protesters late Wednesday, asking protesters to either leave or face being arrested.

-She called on supporters to flood the capital in the video, saying truckers already in place would "stay and fight for your freedom."

 "If you can come to Ottawa and stand with us, that would be fantastic," she said.
-Another prominent leader was also arrested a little earlier in the day
+Another prominent leader was also arrested along with her.

 Police on Thursday surrounded the area around the Parliament Hill, where hundreds of massive trucks remained parked.